 Pain and symptom management — Distressing symptoms in advanced dementia are common.
 In the CASCADE study of over 300 nursing home patients with advanced dementia, nearly 25 percent of patients were reported to be in pain, 30 percent had dyspnea, and 30 percent had agitation in the last three months of life .
-Similar findings were reported in the last two weeks of life in 330 nursing home patients dying with dementia in the Netherlands, with pain, dyspnea, and agitation reported in 52, 35, and 35 percent of patients, respectively .
+In a separate cohort evaluated for symptoms in the last week of life, the three most common symptoms were pain (52 percent), dyspnea (35 percent), and agitation (35 percent) .

 Standard management approaches to alleviate physical discomfort (eg, dyspnea, pain) should be pursued in patients with advanced dementia and are discussed in detail separately.
 When possible, a specialized palliative care team or hospice referral should be sought to assist with symptom management.
 (See "Assessment and management of dyspnea in palliative care" and "Pain assessment and management in the last weeks of life".)